 - Is the company growing?
 (Look in profits section) Have the company's earnings increased?
-Are they expected to continue to increase?
 Has the company been able to grow their profits?
 Have they made any future forecasts? - 2) Have costs been rising or falling?
 (Look in expenses) If they have gone up, is there something unusual that has happened, for example, a takeover of another company.
 Costs might go up as a company grows.
-However, it is better if the profits are growing also.

-3) Does it have a lot of debt?
+However, it is better if the profits are growing also. - 3) Does it have a lot of debt?
 (Look for borrowings and interest bearing liabilities.)